Conal84/MS1-salford-squash-centre/README.md

 Information will be provided to users in a concise, straight forward manner.
 A common navbar and footer will be used throughout the design.

+The mobile first design will arrange information in single full width columns to allow content to be read easily.
+On larger tablet and desktop display infromation will be arranged in additional columns using Bootstraps responsive grid design.
+On larger displays the facilties section has been arranged in a mosaic type grid to present content in a more interesting, eye catching way.

 Information will be grouped in 4 key areas;
 * About - providing general squash centre infromation to the user
 * Facilities - providing specific squash centre infromation